HD 13189

-HD 13189 is a star with an orbiting companion in the northern constellation of Triangulum constellation.
+HD 13189 is a star in the northern constellation of Triangulum constellation.
 With an apparent visual magnitude of +7.57, it is too faint to be visible to the normal human eye.
 The distance to this system is approximately 1,590 light years based on parallax measurements, and it is drifting further away with a radial velocity of 25.39 km/s.
 In 2005, a planetary companion or brown dwarf was announced in orbit around this star.